-This homemade peach cake is roughly based on my popular gluten free lemon pound cake recipe.
-It has received rave reviews, so I modified this recipe to make the cake really accent the fresh peach flavors!
+This homemade peach cake is based on my popular Gluten-Free Lemon Pound Cake recipe.
+My lemon pound cake received rave reviews, so I used it as a base recipe and then tweaked it to really accent the fresh peach flavors!

-If you love peaches as much as we do, you will want to try this gluten free peach cobbler and these grilled peach granola tarts.
+If you love peaches as much as we do, you will also want to try this Gluten-Free Peach Cobbler recipe.

-- Milk - I used whole milk but any non-dairy milk will also work well.
+- Milk – I tested whole milk and Oatly Super Basic in this recipe, but any non-dairy milk will also work well.
+Readers have also used almond milk.

 - Peaches – As I mentioned above, you can use fresh, frozen, or canned peaches

-Step 2: Add the wet ingredients to a bowl and whisk until well mixed.
+Step 2: Add the wet ingredients to a smaller bowl and whisk until well mixed.

-Step 3: Chop up your peaches.
+Step 3: If you use fresh peaches, wash them and then chop them on a cutting board.
 You can do a combination of slices of different sizes.
 Make sure not to include any pit fragments.

 Step 4: Pour the wet ingredients into the dry ingredients and add the peaches.

 Step 5: Mix the batter until it is just barely mixed.
-Over-mixing your cake batter will deflate your batter and make your cake denser!
+Overmixing the cake batter can leave you with a denser cake.

 Step 6: Pour your cake batter into a greased loaf pan, cake pan, or cupcake tin.
 (You have lots of options!!)

-To test the cake to see if it is done baking, insert a toothpick into the middle of the cake.
+To test the gluten-free peach loaf cake to see if it is done baking, insert a toothpick into the middle of the cake.
 If your toothpick comes out clean, your cake is finished baking.
-If there are crumbs or batter on the toothpick, you will need to bake it longer.
+You must bake it longer if there are crumbs or batter on the toothpick.

-If you love loaf-style cakes, my gluten free honey cake recipe gets rave reviews!!
+If you love loaf-style cakes, my Gluten-Free Honey Cake recipe gets rave reviews!!
+I also have an incredible Gluten-Free Peach Kuchen recipe you need to try.

-You can definitely use frozen peaches, but you need to thaw them out completely before using them.
+You can use frozen peaches, but you need to thaw them out completely before using them.

 You can use any fruit in this cake recipe.
 Try blueberries next :-).